singhsangeet7/Contact-Search-Application/README.md

 Handling User Input Errors:

-*If searching is applied before inserting any string, code simply gives warning.
+1) *If searching is applied before inserting any string, code simply gives warning.
-*If any other input is provided other than 1,2,3 code again gives warning.
+2) *If any other input is provided other than 1,2,3 code again gives warning.
+3) *To exit user need to enter 3.